Marvis Frazier: Professional career

-As a professional, Frazier is best remembered for two first-round knockout losses: a technical knockout from champion Larry Holmes in 1983 and a knockout by rising Mike Tyson in 1986.
+As a professional, Frazier is best remembered for two first-round knockout losses: a technical knockout from champion Larry Holmes in 1983 and a knockout by Mike Tyson in 1986.
 Pitted against Holmes after just ten professional fights (all victories), Frazier's camp touted his speed and youth as significant advantages over the champion.
 During the first minute, Frazier taunted Holmes by dropping his hands to his sides and playfully moving his head back and forth.
 Holmes knocked down Frazier with a right lead two minutes into the fight.
 Frazier was able to get back up at the count of eight.
 Frazier, badly hurt, absorbed heavy punches from Holmes, who appealed for the referee to stop the fight.
 Finally, the referee stopped the fight with just a few seconds left in the first round.
 Many in the sports press criticized Frazier's father, Joe Frazier, for changing his son's style from that of an out-fighter (which brought Marvis success as an amateur) to an in-fighter, which many thought did not suit Marvis.

 After his loss to Holmes, Frazier continued to fight and won his next six matches, including victories over future world cruiserweight champion Bernard Benton, heavyweight contenders José Ribalta and James Tillis, and future champion James "Bonecrusher" Smith.
 With the exception of a first-round knockout in his first fight after losing to Holmes, all of Frazier's fights went the full ten round distance with him winning unanimous or majority decisions in each fight.

 This set up the fight with the 24–0 Tyson, which was broadcast live from the Glens Falls Civic Center in Glens Falls, New York by ABC.
 Frazier quickly proved to be outmatched as Tyson landed a huge uppercut then followed with a combination that left Frazier unconscious.
 Referee Joe Cortez started to count while looking at Frazier, but immediately waved off the fight once he saw that Frazier was not responsive.
 The 30-second fight is Tyson's quickest knockout of his career.

 Recalling the fight in later years, Frazier conceded that he had underestimated Tyson.
 "Tyson was just another guy who was going to be a statistic.
 Yeah, that's what I thought.
 I threw a jab and that's all I remember."

 After Tyson, Frazier did not fight for a title again.
 After nearly a year away from the ring, Frazier returned to fight twice in two months, winning both of his fights over journeymen fighters.
 He won his final fight against Phillipp Brown in 1988, retiring with a career record of 19–2.